-It is the customers responsibility to settle all of their on board accounts.
+It is the customer’s responsibility to settle all of their on board accounts.
 Children under the age of 18 will not be carried unless accompanied by an adult over the age of 21 at time of boarding who accepts responsibility for their welfare conduct and behaviour.
-Infants younger than 6 months at point of boarding may not be accepted on some ships, full detail is provided at booking stage and we accept no liability for incorrect information that may have been provided by you.
+Infants younger than 6 months at point of boarding may not be accepted on some ships, full detail s are provided at booking stage and Freedom accepts no liability for incorrect information that may have been provided by you.

 Cruise ships don’t have adequate medical facilities for childbirth on board.
-Cruise ships will not carry you if you’ve entered or passed your 24th – 28th week of pregnancy at any point in your cruise – the exact timing depends upon the cruise ship operator.
+Cruise ships will not carry you if you’ve entered or passed your 24th – 28th week of pregnancy at any point in your Cruise – the exact timing depends upon the cruise ship operator.
 You must check with us at the time of booking.
 All pregnant women should produce a doctor’s or midwife’s letter stating that mother and baby are in good health, fit to travel and that the pregnancy is not high-risk.
 The letter must also include the estimated date of delivery (EDD) as calculated from both the last menstrual period (LMP) and ultrasound if this has been performed.
-We can’t accept a booking or subsequently carry you unless you comply with this section.
-If you’re pregnant and made a booking (or made a booking on behalf of a pregnant passenger) before it could reasonably have been known that you or the passenger wouldn’t be able to join the cruise because you’ve entered or passed the 24th – 28th (as the case may be) week of pregnancy, if we can obtain a refund or part refund of the cruise element of your booking from the cruise operator, we’ll pass this onto you, but we shall otherwise have no liability whatsoever to you, to provide a refund of other arrangements you’ve booked with us (such as flights or accommodation).
-We and our third party cruise suppliers expressly reserve the right to refuse passage on board to you if you appear to be in an advanced state of pregnancy and we shall not have any liability whatsoever in respect of either such refusal and/or your carriage.
+A booking can’t be accepted and you won’t be carried on the ship unless you comply with this section.
+If you’re pregnant and made a booking (or made a booking on behalf of a pregnant passenger) before it could reasonably have been known that you or the passenger wouldn’t be able to join the Cruise because you’ve entered or passed the 24th – 28th (as the case may be) week of pregnancy, if we can obtain a refund or part refund of the Cruise element of your booking from the cruise operator, we’ll pass this onto you, but we shall otherwise have no liability whatsoever to you, to provide a refund of other arrangements you’ve booked with us (such as flights or ac commodation).
+Freedom and our third party cruise suppliers expressly reserve the right to refuse passage on board to you if you appear to be in an advanced state of pregnancy and we shall not have any liability whatsoever in respect of either such refusal and/or your carriage.

 D3.
 Advance Registration, Check-In And Travel Timings

-To comply with Government and security requirements, cruise ship operators will require you to register your details with them in advance of travel and may also ask you to complete an online check-in process.
-We will include details of advance registration and online check-in procedures (as applicable to each cruise operator) on your confirmation invoice or with your tickets where known but it is your responsibility to check the relevant cruise operator’s registration and check in process.
+To comply with government and security requirements, cruise ship operators will require you to register your details with them in advance of travel and may also ask you to complete an online check-in process.
+Freedom will include details of advance registration and online check-in procedures (as applicable to each cruise operator) on your confirmation invoice or with your tickets where known but it is your responsibility to check the relevant cruise operator’s registration and check in process.
 Failure to submit the requested information accurately and in full may result in delays at the cruise terminal and you may be denied boarding.
-We accept no responsibility for such consequences.
+Freedom accepts no responsibility for such consequences.

 If you fail to check in on time and/or fail to arrive to embark on time at any port or place, the cruise provider is entitled to refuse carriage.
-We cannot accept responsibility or liability if such a situation arises and, whilst we endeavour to assist in making alternative travel arrangements, any cost or loss incurred as a result will be your responsibility.
-Such costs associated with transportation to re-join the cruise ship may include, Government fees, visa fees, subsistence, lodging, air fare, launch fare, car hire or agency fees.
+Freedom cannot accept responsibility or liability if such a situation arises and, whilst Freedom will try to assist in making alternative travel arrangements, any cost or loss incurred as a result will be your responsibility.
+Such costs associated with transportation to re-join the cruise ship may include, government fees, visa fees, subsistence, lodging, air fare, launch fare, car hire or agency fees.

 D4.
 Gratuities And Service Charges